IELTS Speaking topic - Travelling #1 - EngExam.info

 Model answer

 There is this one country that has always fascinated me – Italy.
 It is the perfect tourist destination for a number of reasons.
 First and foremost, Italian cultural heritage can’t be beaten.
-I doubt there is another country that can boast having such rich and diverse history of sculpture, fine arts as well as general historical significance.
+I doubt there is another country that can boast of such a rich and diverse history of sculpture, fine arts, and general historical significance.
 Secondly, Italy is famous for its good taste in finer things – cuisine, clothing, engineering.
 The gentle Mediterranean climate is another point that seals the deal for me.

 IELTS Speaking Part 3